 Don’t drink alcohol.
 Alcohol consumption increases the risk of developing cirrhosis.

-Ask your doctor about which medications, including over-the-counter ones, you should not take.
+Ask your healthcare provider about which medicines, including over-the-counter ones, you should not take.

 Eat a balanced diet.

-Take medications prescribed by your doctor to try to get rid of the virus.
+Take medicines prescribed by your healthcare provider to try to get rid of the virus:

-To help your liver work better, you may be given injections of a medication called alpha interferon, or you may be given oral medications.
+To help your liver work better, you may be given specific medicines.

-In most cases, you will take ribavirin (antiviral medication) by mouth twice a day.
+In some cases, you will also take ribavirin (antiviral medicine) by mouth twice a day.

 Cover all skin breaks and sores by yourself.
 If you need help, the person treating you should wear latex gloves.